Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 depends_on :macos => '>= 10.9'
 ```

+A comparison expression cannot be combined with any other form of `depends_on :macos`.

 ### Depends_on :arch

 The value for `depends_on :arch` may be a symbol or an array of symbols,